+A.2.1 Introduction

 AEs communicate with the M2M System over the Mca Reference Point through the SE component.
 The SE component accepts the request from the AE and provides the request to the Supporting Service in order allow the M2M Service Provider to ensure the request is properly authorized and recorded.
 In addition, the M2M Service Provider is able to orchestrate other capabilities that have not been specified.

-A.2.1 Mca Common Request Parameters (Normative)
+A.2.2 Mca Common Request Parameters (normative)

-Each request that is received by the SE component across the Mca Reference Point shall have a common set of input parameters as described in Table A.2.1-1 Mca: Common Request Input Parameters.
+Each request that is received by the SE component across the Mca Reference Point shall have a common set of input parameters as described in Table A.2.2-1 Mca: Common Request Input Parameters.